 New Haven is a vibrant cultural center, with art museums and galleries, live music and theater, commercial movies and film festivals, plus a range of special events dedicated to the arts.
+Yale has lively performances, museums and student events.
 Many of these are free!
 Here’s a brief list of suggestions to get you started:

 Arts & Culture

 - Yale Arts Calendar is a comprehensive listing of the many arts events on and around campus.

 - Yale Student Life Hub Arts Section identifies many options to explore, both on and off campus.

 - Museums and Galleries are mostly free to the public or with your Yale ID.